ducdamchi/C_programming/README.md

 Author: Duc Dam

-About: A repository for programs I wrote in C.
+About: A repository for programs I wrote in C for practice.